OpenShiftInAction/autoinstaller/README.md

 | OpenStack|            |            |         |         |
 | Other    |            |            |         |         |

+The KVM provider is currently blocked from deploying OCP by issue #4

 ## AWS Quickstart

 * Clone this repository on to a Linux server (Fedora is preffered)